|

 In

-a city with. its inhabitants is easy.
+the identification of a city with its inhabitants is easy.
 (19)

 nor pearls-pearls, nor precious